conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 ## Conclusions

-The new Conan CLion plugin, compatible with 2.X versions, is designed to bring more seamless integration between the Conan package manager and CLion IDE.
-The plugin provides a more intuitive interface, making it easier to handle your dependencies directly within CLion.
-We hope this tool improves your development experience, and we look forward to seeing what you will build with it!
+The new Conan CLion plugin, compatible with 2.X versions, is designed to provide seamless integration between the Conan package manager and the CLion IDE.
+The plugin offers a more intuitive interface, making it easier to manage your dependencies directly within CLion.
+We hope this tool enhances your development experience, and we eagerly await to see what you will build with it!